pachyderm/docs/content/latest/deploy-manage/deploy/aws-secret-manager.md

 ```
 Run a quick `kubectl get all` to check on your new pod.

-## 8. Update Your Secrets In Pachyderm Values.YAML
+## 8. Update Your Secrets In MLDM Values.YAML

 Finally, using the `secretName`(s) of your SecretProviderClass above, update Pachyderm's values.YAML with the list of secrets you will be needing.